VPN Pulse Secure - Faculty and Staff

 NOTE: You will be prompted with the same "security warnings" as you were when connecting to it.

-2) You can use the Pulse Secure program's user interface to log off, simply open the application located on the bottom left hand side, and select "disconnect."
+2) You can use the Pulse Secure program's user interface to log off, simply open the application located on the bottom right hand side of the Windows task bar, and select "disconnect."

 NOTE: Mac users can either select on the Pulse Secure Icon located on the top right corner and select Open Pulse Secure then select Disconnect, or just select the "Exit" option from the drop down (please see image on step 6)

 NOTE: After having the Pulse Secure installed, for future VPN sessions, you will only have to repeat steps 1(Login) and 4(Allow Pulse Secure to launch)

 The easiest way to reconnect to Pulse Secure VPN after downloading the application will be by opening the Pulse Secure application located on the bottom right hand side of the Windows task bar.

 - Inside the Pulse Secure program, select Open Pulse Secure.

 NOTE: For Mac users; to be able to keep the Pulse Secure Icon in the Dock and to reconnect quickly open Finder, select the Applications folder and select the Pulse Secure Application to be able to drag and drop in the dock.

 - The icon below will be installed in the Dock, select the icon to open it.